-- Reduces stresses thanks to its low specific weight
+- Reduces structural stress due to a low specific gravity

-- Stacks up thanks to its high-friction surface
+- Remains stacked in place thanks to its frictional surface

 - Thermally insulating

 - M1 classification